-AASHTO- American Association of State Highway and Transportation Officials (AASHTO) is a nonprofit, nonpartisan association representing highway and transportation departments.
-Its guides and specifications are used to describe loading requirements for highway (vehicular) bridges.
+AASHTO- The American Association of State Highway and Transportation Officials (AASHTO) is a respected nonprofit and nonpartisan organization that serves as a representative for highway and transportation departments.
+Its guidelines and specifications are the standard for defining loading requirements for highway (vehicular) bridges.

-Abutment- The supporting structure at the end of the bridge which retains the roadway approach to the bridge.
-ATS Builders, timber bridges include a timber abutment and wing wall as standard features.
+Abutment- The critical supporting structure at the end of a bridge that retains the roadway approach.
+ATS Builders' timber bridges include a timber abutment and wing wall as standard features.

-ACQ (Alkaline Copper Quarternary)- A pressure treatment no longer used by the masses.
-Other safe treatments such as Copper Azol (CA) replaced this treatment which is commonly used by ATS to protect wood against decay and insects.
-CA contains copper and Azol (fungicides that attack decay organisms) that work together to protect the lumber and is safe for hardware.
+ACQ (Alkaline Copper Quarternary)- An outdated pressure treatment no longer widely used.
+ATS Builders employs safer treatments such as Copper Azol (CA) to protect wood against decay and insects.
+CA contains copper and Azol, which are fungicides that effectively protect the lumber and are safe for hardware.

-Bent- A supporting unit of a bridge comprised of two or more piles connected by a cap or another member.
-This connecting member distributes superimposed loads on the bent.
-When combined with a system of diagonal or horizontal bracing attached to the piles, the entire construction distributes its loads onto the foundation.
+Bent- A supporting unit of a bridge consisting of two or more piles connected by a cap or another member.
+This connecting member evenly distributes superimposed loads on the bent.
+When combined with a system of diagonal or horizontal bracing attached to the piles, the entire construction efficiently transfers loads onto the foundation.

-Camber- The arch of a deck, sloping downward from the center toward the sides or, the arching of the deck upward measured at the centerline in inches per foot beam.
-The camber could be for either aesthetic reasons or structural integrity.
+Camber- The arch of a deck, sloping downward from the center toward the sides, or the arching of the deck upward measured at the centerline in inches per foot beam.
+It serves both aesthetic and structural purposes.

-CCA (Chromate Copper Arsenate)- A water-based wood preservative containing arsenic, chromium and copper which is used to protect against decay, insects and increase the life of the timber.
-It is a common pressure treatment which ATS uses to increase the overall longevity of your bridge.
+CCA (Chromate Copper Arsenate)- A water-based wood preservative containing arsenic, chromium, and copper.
+This treatment is used to protect against decay, insects, and increase the longevity of the timber used in our bridges.

-Combination Design- A bridge design whereby pile supported sections are supplemented by free span section(s).
+Combination Design- A bridge design that combines pile supported sections with free span section(s) for enhanced structural stability.

 Culvert- A pipe or concrete box structure that conveys flow from open channels, swales, or ditches under a roadway, driveway, fill soil, or surface structure.
-The pipe can be made of galvanized corrugated metal, plastic, aluminum or concrete.

 Deflection- The displacement of a structural member or system under load.